 One of the things that makes the carnival in Cadiz, Spain so unique is the level of energy that both the patrons and the performers have.
 This festival boasts an international spotlight as it has become one of the most popular carnival celebrations anywhere in the world.
-Prohibition has made the carnival a celebration in the eighteenth, nineteenth, and twentieth centuries a challenge, but that did not stop the participants from having fun and enjoying the festivities despite there not being alcohol to consume.
-Don’t worry, there is no prohibition currently and the festival goers did manage to elude authorities a bit when there was.
-The popular events include eating all of the delicious foods and the parades.
+Prohibitionmade the carnival a celebration in the eighteenth, nineteenth, and twentieth centuries a challenge, but that did not stop the participants from having fun and enjoying the festivities despite there not being alcohol to consume.
+Don’t worry, there is no prohibition currently, and the festival goers did manage to elude the authorities a bit even when there was.
+The popular events include eating all of the delicious foods, and the parades.
 However, one of the unique events that is considered to be a most popular attraction are Chirigotas, which are unique street performances of satirical songs that poke fun at current events and politicians within the country.

 The Carnival in Oruro

 WHERE: Oruro, Bolivia